- Covering the costs of cancer treatment

-Medicaid is another government program that covers much of the cost of medical care.
-To get Medicaid, your income and assets must be below a certain level.
+Medicaid is state and federal government program that covers much of the cost of medical care for people with income below a certain level.
 These levels can vary from state to state.
 Not all health providers accept Medicaid.

 - Low-income families with children

 - Children under age 6 from low-income families may be eligible in some states (even if other family members are not)

 - Pregnant women whose income is below the family poverty level

 - Low-income women with breast or cervical cancer who were diagnosed through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP)

 Several states still limit Medicaid to the above groups of people, but the health care law now gives states the choice to cover more low-income people through Medicaid.
 States that take this option (see the Kaiser Family Foundation website for updates) have extended Medicaid coverage to everyone earning up to a certain amount, whether or not they fall into one of the specific categories listed above.
 The law offers federal money to pay all of a state’s costs to increase Medicaid coverage at the start, with the federal share slowly going down to 90%.